 Many of the most popular mountain bike destinations in Northwestern Minnesota can be found in state parks and forests.
 This area offers more twists and turns and a greater chance to come across wildlife while rolling down a hill or along a hard-packed singletrack.
 While the trails may not be as well developed they have more of a wilderness experience.
-The terrain is a mixture of granite in the St. Cloud area to grasses along the Red River Valley and the forest floors of the state parks and forests.
-See our events page.

 Lake Bemidji State Park, Bemidji 5 miles